Safety at Interlochen

 Emergency Procedures & Safety Planning

-• Interlochen has also partnered with Project IX (Now Grand River Solutions) and ATIXA (Association of Title IX Administrators) to evaluate all policies, procedures, and programs to protect students against sexual misconduct.
+- Interlochen has also partnered with Project IX (Now Grand River Solutions) and ATIXA (Association of Title IX Administrators) to evaluate all policies, procedures, and programs to protect students against sexual and gender-based harassment, misconduct, or abuse.

 Safety at Concerts & Performances